open-mmlab/mmpretrain/docs/tutorials/runtime.md

 ]
 ```

-By default the hook's priority is set as `NORMAL` during registration.
+By default, the hook's priority is set as `NORMAL` during registration.

 ## FAQ